matt-goldman/Maui.Plugins.PageResolver/README.md

 This is just something I put together for myself (with some input from [William Liebenberg](https://github.com/william-liebenberg)), but thought it might be useful to others.
 If you use it and it's helpful, great.
 If not, please remember it's an early attempt at doing something useful for a preview version of MAUI.
 If you have comments or suggestions, feedback is welcome.

 # TODO
-- [ ] Use refelction / code generation to automatically register pages and view models
+- [ ] Use reflection / code generation to automatically register pages and view models
 - [ ] (Pending C# 10) Add a global using for this package
 - [ ] Set up GitHub Action to publish package
-- [ ] (Possibly) change namespace used
+- [ ] (Possibly) change namespace